ShaikaJar/ping-log/README.md

 # ping-log
 very simple programm to log ping-reply-times

 # Get Started
-Just download the Repository and start the scripts as described in [Usage](#usage)
+#### Installation
-To download the Repo you can use:
+You can download the repository as a zip and unpack it or just clone it with:
 ```
 git clone https://github.com/ShaikaJar/ping-log.git
 ```

-# Usage
+The following commands should be run from the Terminal inside the new **ping-log** directory.

 #### Logging
 You can start a new [screen](https://help.ubuntu.com/community/Screen) that logs ping-results with:
 ```